datanav/docs/configuration.rst

 Sinks
 =====

-Sinks are at the receiving end of pipes and are responsible for writing entities into a internal dataset or a external system.
+Sinks are at the receiving end of pipes and are responsible for writing entities into a internal dataset or an external system.
 Sinks can support batching by implementing specific methods and accumulating entites in a buffer before writing the batch.

 The dataset sink
 ----------------

-The dataset sink writes the entities it is given to a identified dataset.
+The dataset sink writes the entities it is given to an identified dataset.
 The configuration looks like:

 ::